Trademark New Zealand

 New Zealand Trademark Registration

-Trademark registration is not mandatory in New Zealand, but it is highly recommended.
-Registering a trademark gives the owner exclusive rights to use the mark in connection with the goods or services specified in the registration.
-To register a trademark in New Zealand, an application must be filed with the Intellectual Property Office of New Zealand (IPONZ).
+rademark registration in New Zealand is not compulsory, but it is strongly recommended.
+Registering a trademark provides the owner with the exclusive right to use the mark in connection with the goods or services listed in the registration.
+Trademark applications in New Zealand are filed with the Intellectual Property Office of New Zealand (IPONZ).

 Trademark Search